techbelle/the-little-mongodb-book/en/mongodb.markdown

 Out of all NoSQL databases, document-oriented databases are probably the most similar to relational databases - at least when it comes to modeling.
 However, the differences that exist are important.

-## No Joins ##
+## Limited Joins ##
 The first and most fundamental difference that you'll need to get comfortable with is MongoDB's minimal support of joins.
-I don't know the specific reason why some type of join syntax isn't supported in MongoDB, but I do know that joins are generally seen as non-scalable.
+I don't know the specific reason why some all types of joins isn't fully supported in MongoDB, but I do know that joins are generally seen as non-scalable.
 That is, once you start to split your data horizontally, you end up performing your joins on the client (the application server) anyway.
-Regardless of the reasons, the fact remains that if your data is normalized, MongoDB doesn't support joins fully.
+Regardless of the reasons, the fact remains that if your data is fully normalized, MongoDB won't perform as well as RDBMS.

-Without knowing anything else, to live in a join-less world, we have to do joins ourselves within our application's code.
+Without knowing anything else, to live in a world with fewer joins, we have to do some joins ourselves within our application's code.
 Essentially we need to issue a second query to `find` the relevant data in a second collection.
 Setting our data up isn't any different than declaring a foreign key in a relational database.
 Let's give a little less focus to our beautiful `unicorns` and a bit more time to our `employees`.
 The first thing we'll do is create an employee (I'm providing an explicit `_id` so that we can build coherent examples)

 	db.employees.insertOne({_id: ObjectId("4d85c7039ab0fd70a117d730"), name: 'Leto'})